uhafner/warnings-ng-plugin-devenv/README.md

 the [forensics-api-plugin](https://github.com/jenkinsci/forensics-api-plugin).
 - [warnings-ng-plugin](https://github.com/jenkinsci/warnings-ng-plugin): The main plugin that contains all steps and UI classes.
-- [acceptance-test-harness](https://github.com/jenkinsci/acceptance-test-harness): Jenkins acceptance test harness,
-this module contains tests and page objects for all Jenkins plugins and core components.

 ## Modifying and debugging code with IntelliJ